Build a Franchise. Control Your Destiny. Play like the Pros.

 See Full Article

-Lopez is out of the lineup for Wednesday's game against the Rays.
+Polanco (hamstring) remains out of the lineup for Monday's game against the Yankees.

 See Full Article